forem/forem/docs/contributing/forem.md

 ### Code quality

-We use [CodeClimate](https://codeclimate.com/) to find code smells.
+We use [Code Climate](https://codeclimate.com/) to find code smells.
 If a pull request contains code smells, we might recommend a refactor before merging.
 We like readable code, and encourage DRY when it's reasonable!

 More importantly, we avoid
 [wrong abstractions](https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction).
-Code quality tools are not perfect, so don't obsess over your CodeClimate score.
+Code quality tools are not perfect, so don't obsess over your Code Climate score.

 ### Please use inclusive language

 Inclusion and respect are core tenets of our
-[code of conduct](https://dev.to/code-of-conduct).
+[Code of Conduct](https://dev.to/code-of-conduct).
 We expect thoughtful language all the way down to the code.
 Some technical metaphors are alienating or triggering.
 We ask that contributors go the extra mile to submit code which is inclusive in nature.